tigera/docs/calico-enterprise/network-policy/policy-best-practices.mdx

   source:
     selector: label == 'bar'
 ```
-Another common mistake is using `selector: all()` when you don’t need to. `all()` means "all workloads" so that will be a large IP set.
+Another common mistake is using `selector: all()` when you don’t need to. `all()` means *all workloads* so that will be a large IP set.
 Whenever there's a source/destination selector in a rule, it is rendered as an IP set in the dataplane.

 ```yaml
 source: